wazuh/wazuh-documentation/source/cloud-service/your-environment/agents-without-internet.rst

 3. Configure NGINX.

    #.
-Add the following lines to the HTTP section in your NGINX configuration, located in ``/etc/nginx/nginx.conf``.
+Add the following lines to the HTTP section in your NGINX configuration, located in the ``/etc/nginx/nginx.conf`` file.
+This configuration enables Nginx to extract and use the real client IP address from the X-Forwarded-For header and sets restrictions on which real IP addresses are accepted as valid.

       .. code-block::